aneeshads/EPAi4.0-Capstone/README.md

 <img src="assets/myFaker_nodes.png" width="1000" >

 ## Demo
-Here is a link to a video demonstration of the _myfaker_ add-on:
+Click on this link to view a video demonstration of myfaker: [Video demo of myfaker](https://youtu.be/l97bJcbhoGs)

 ## Usage
 ### 1. Install Faker library in Blender